 KBA has also convened the banking industry, its regulator, Central Bank of Kenya (CBK), and other key stakeholders to discuss concrete steps toward more consistent sex-disaggregated data collection, since CBK does not currently collect gender data in a systematic way.

 Recent policy changes have also indirectly contributed to WFI.
 For example, Kenyans enrolled in the government-supported universal health insurance program must pay their premiums through bank accounts or mobile money.
-This 2018 decision has pushed many men and women to open accounts for the first time.

 SIZE OF THE MARKET OPPORTUNITY